A sermon on Ezekiel 37:1-14 (The Valley of Dry Bones)

 I learned to let go, and to trust the spirit of God to move as it will, and to follow wherever the spirit of God led.
 And I learned that, from you all.

-For people like you, the faithful servants of God at Scott Boulevard who have said yes time and again to innovative ministry and new ideas, when the world would consider us crazy or weird for focusing so much on the later years of people’s lives, a word from Ezekiel, the weirdo, is a perfect revelation for us today.
+For people like you, the faithful servants of God at Scott Boulevard who have said yes time and again to innovative ministry and new ideas, when the world would consider us weird for focusing so much on the later years of people’s lives, a word from Ezekiel, the weirdo, is a perfect revelation for us today.

 Ezekiel is a prophet, and the people he is called to speak to are familiar with isolation and loss.
 Exiled from their homes and deeply homesick, they have lost their identity, the temple where they worship, their connection to a once vibrant spirituality.
 They feel the palpable absence of God, and long to be filled with hope.